oneeve8/kobble-data/content/Information.md

 We are trying to prove whether our earth and cosmos is:

-I. Spherical or flat?
+1. Spherical or flat?
 II.
 Spinning or stationary?
 III.
 Heliocentric or Geocentric?
 IV.
 Has distant celestials or close celestials?
 V. Is based on gravity or electromagnetism and density/buoyancy?
-V. Is open or enclosed?
 VI.
+Is open or enclosed?
+VII.
 Is infinite or limited?
-VII.
+VIII.
 Is created by an intelligence or is a cosmic accident?
 VIII.
 And we are trying to prove which of the various possible models is correct.

 Two types of arguments: